RavensbourneWebMedia/Digital_Advertising/projects/Digital_Advertising/README.md

 * Justification of touch point choice.
 How have you identified the most suitable platforms for your campaign in order for it to be effective?
 * A visual campaign plan detailing how your touch points work together to create an integrated advertising campaign: Answer: What media/experience will go out in which channel?
 How will this work over time?
 How does your approach to multiple channels make sense as a whole campaign?

-**Part D: A blog post log** (A4 PDF) containing your blog posts in full, including supporting images.
+### Part D: A blog post log (A4 PDF) containing your blog posts in full, including supporting images.
 Please download/copy your posts into .PDF form, they will not be accepted as links.

-## The brief :sparkle
+# Assessments :sparkles:

-## For Formative Presentation: Monday 20th November in Lecture hours
+## Formative Parts 1: Pitch Presentation in Lecture hours: Monday 19th November.

-Students/teams will outline their chosen brief, their target audience insights and pitch their idea in presentation form.

-This should incude:
+Students/teams will present their work to date on their digital advertising campaign for tutor and peer review including:

+* A condensed chosen client-brief outlining the problem to be solved.
+* A research record summary detailing how reading resources have contributed to project based work.
+* 12 initial concepts and a justification for the idea chosen to take forward.
-* The concept elevator pitch.
+* An elevator pitch for your chosen concept.
-* Initial concept boards/pitch one pager.
+* A pitch one pager for your chosen concept.
-* Moodboard.
+* Creative mood boards.
-* Outline Campaign Plan.
+* An initial idea of campaign brand.
+* An online of creative outputs for the campaign and a justification of why they are appropriate for the brief and target audience.
+* An outline campaign plan.

-## For Formative Hand In: Monday 20th November before 4PM
+## Formative Part 2: An online upload on Monday 19th November before 4pm of:

-* A finished client-brief (A single A4 PDF)
-* Initial concept boards and mood-boards that outline the market (Max 3 xA4 PDF)
-* Outline campaign plan (A4 PDF/keynote/PowerPoint)
-* Presentation (A4 PDF/Keynote/PowerPoint)
+Part A: Research Record Folder (where the bibliography is 4 x A4 PDF Max and Ravensbourne Referenced and videos are supplied as stand alone files).

+Work to date on Part B: A Campaign Branding Booklet (12 x A4 PDF Max and supporting files).

+These hand ins must be accompanied by a self assessment sheet as this will be the basis for tutor formative feedback.

 ## For Summative Presentation: Monday 11th December in Lecture hours